AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 ##### Extraction
 Once you have downloaded GLEW, navigate to your `Downloads` folder.
 Open the `include` folder & move the `GL` folder into your `C:\Users\Public\OpenGL\include` directory.
 Additionally, in the GLEW folder, navigate to the `Release/x64` folder & move the files into the `C:\Users\Public\OpenGL\lib` directory.
 Then, in the GLEW folder, navigate to `bin/Release/x64` & move the `glew32.dll` file into your Visual Studio project's directory where your `main.cpp` file is located.

 In Visual Studio, right click your project file, select `Properties`, unfold `Linker`, select `Input` & edit `Additional Dependencies` by adding `glew32.lib` & `glew32s.lib`.
 Lastly, in your Visual Studio Project's main.cpp file, add the ```#include <GL/glew.h>``` include.
+In this instance, make sure that the ```#include``` is located above all other OpenGL related includes, since GLEW must run before all other OpenGL related libraries.
 If Visual Studio fails to retrieve `glew.h`, then something has gone wrong in any of the aforementioned processes.

 #### GLAD Alternative to GLEW
 ##### Overview